Sotatek-PhucTa/wombat/README.md

 `Account.sol` needs only be deployed once for each asset grouping, e.g. USD-Stablecoins. `Asset.sol` then can be deployed for each and every asset falling under that account group, e.g. BUSD, USDC, USDT, etc. Repeat previous steps for any subsequent new account groupings, e.g. EUR-Stablecoins, and asset additions, e.g. aEUR, bEUR, etc.

-Each asset must be added into the `pool` contract once they are created.
+Each asset, e.g. LP-BUSD, LP-USDC, LP-BUSD-T, etc. must be added into the `pool` contract once they are created.
 This is done by invoking the `addAsset(address token, address asset)` function where `token` is the underlying ERC20 token and `asset` is the corresponding ERC20-LP token.

 ## Protocol Design 👷‍♂️